[Federal Register Volume 83, Number 11 (Wednesday, January 17, 2018)]

 copying at the OSHA Docket Office.
 You may also contact Theda Kenney at

-the address below to obtain a copy of the ICR.
+the phone number below to obtain a copy of the ICR.

 FOR FURTHER INFORMATION CONTACT: Charles McCormick or Theda Kenney,

 Directorate of Standards and Guidance, OSHA, U.S. Department of Labor,

 The Department of Labor, as part of its continuing effort to reduce